 2. Check that all target links are working properly

 If you use links in your signature, please check if they are not broken.

 3. Don't use "shorteners" for links in your signature

 URL shorteners help us especially when you need to share long URLs, but you shouldn't use them in the signature itself.
-Spam filters often add negative score for it.
+Spam filters often add a negative score for it.

-4. Check if you use any third party email tracking services
+4. Check if you use any third-party email tracking services

 There are a lot of services helping you track information about your email (if it was read or opened etc.) These services redirect your original links.
 You can't recognize it in SignatureSatori because it's usually applied upon sending the email from the client.
 These redirected links can greatly enhance your spam score.